 Most of us are used to annual planning over 12-month cycles.
 The 12 Week Year by Brian Moran and Michael Lennington explains why you should compress your planning and execution into 12-week cycles, and how you can implement this system to improve your results by at least 4x.
 In this book summary, we’ll outline the 12 Week Year in 2 parts: (i) the foundational principles and disciplines, and (ii) how to implement the 12 Week Year.
-For the full details, examples and tips, do get a copy of the book, or get a detailed overview with our complete book summary bundle.

 Your thinking drives your actions which determine your outcomes.
 The 12 Week Year combines various proven techniques and approaches into a holistic system that fundamentally changes how you think and act, so you can improve your existing results by at least 4x.
 The most fundamental mindset shift is to redefine your year from “1 Year = 12 Months” to “1 Year = 12 Weeks”.